gvwilson/thirdbit/src/fiction/makers-return/index.md

 At least the ark's showers were working.
 They hadn't been,
 once,
-so she had told Doctor Meadows that she didn't ever want to wake up again unless there was hot water.
+so she had told Doctor Szego that she didn't ever want to wake up again unless there was hot water.
 She let it pummel her,
 turning slowly,